splunk/addonfactory-ucc-generator/docs/uccignore.md

 # `.uccignore` file

+!!! warning "Deprecation Notice"
+    This feature has been deprecated from UCC framework as of v5.53.0 as the feature is ambiguous.
+You can achieve the same functionality using [additional_packaging.py](./additional_packaging.md).
+The `cleanup_output_files` provides a feature to clean up files after the source code has been copied.

 This feature can be used to remove files from the output **after** the UCC template files were copied and **before** the source of the add-on recursively overrides the output folder.